eclipse-hono/hono/site/documentation/content/api/command-and-control-kafka/index.md

 See [Kafka-based APIs]({{< relref "/api/kafka-api" >}}) for fundamental information about Hono's Kafka-based APIs.
 The statements there apply to this specification.

-{{% note title="Tech preview" %}}
+{{% notice info %}}
 The support of Kafka as a messaging system is currently a preview and not yet ready for production.
 The APIs are subject to change without prior notice.
-{{% /note %}}
+{{% /notice %}}

 ## Send a One-Way Command